hydra3333/Pi4CC/README.md

 Check the 4 entries you look a bit like the above
 Click the Close button.

-On the left, click on "Default Web Site", to highlight it.
+On the left, click on `Default Web Site`, to highlight it.
-On the right, click on link "Advanced Settings".
+On the right, click on link `Advanced Settings`.
-Check the "Physical Path" is where you need it to be, if not go back to the start of configuring and begin again.
+Check the `Physical Path` is where you need it to be, if not go back to the start of configuring and begin again.
-Expand "Behaviour" to then see "Enabled Protocols".
+Expand `Behaviour` to then see `Enabled Protocols`.
-Click on "Enabled Protocols" and change the value on the right to be like this: https,http
+Click on `Enabled Protocols` and change the value on the right to be like this: `https,http`
 Click OK.

 On the left, click on `Default Web Site`, to highlight it.